-Premiere: June 6, 1973 Can-Am Mosport
+Premiere: 1973 June 6 at Can-Am Mosport

-Can-Am winner 1973
+1973 Can-Am winner

-Although Ferdinand Piëch had left the Porsche company, the final evolution of the 917 was created.
-Two complete 917/30 Can-Am cars with 2500 mm wheelbase were made and acquired by Roger Penske Enterprises racing team.
+The final evolution of the 917 was created after Ferdinand Piëch had left the Porsche company in 1972.
+Two complete 917/30 Can-Am cars with 2500 mm (98.4") wheelbase were made for Roger Penske Enterprises racing team.
 They were chassis 917/30-002 and 003.
 The 001 car was not a real 917/30 and was raced in Europe at the Interserie.
-The Can-Am 917/30 had a flat 5.4-litre 12-cylinder twin-turbo engine which produced so much power that nobody really knew how much.
+The Can-Am 917/30 had a 5.4-litre flat 12-cylinder twin-turbo engine which produced so much power that nobody really knew how much.
 Mark Donohue has said: “It’s the only car I’ve ever driven that can spin the tires at 200 mph.”
 Comments are excessive.

-Article © James Herne / Stuttcars.com
+Article © Stuttcars.com